KushalRaut/gitsearch/README.md

 ## Available Scripts

-In the project directory, you can run:
+Inoder to run this project clone the project into your local directory then run:

+### `yarn install`

+This command installs the necessary packages required to run the application.

 ### `yarn start`